Unpacking exceptional healthcare logos

 Pelvic Rehabilitation Medicine logo

-Pelvic Rehabilitation Medicine uses both a flower and a… let’s just say, once you see it, you can’t unsee it.
-It’s rare that a medical practice invests in a tactful logo that balances two meanings so well.
+To represent the anatomy of the pelvis, Pelvic Rehabilitation Medicine's graphic resembles both a butterfly and a… let’s just say, once you see it, you can’t unsee it.
+It’s rare that a medical practice invests in a tactful logo with a deeper meaning.

 7. WHOOP